(A) Policy statement and purpose

-Alternative resolution may include restorative justice principles that are designed to allow the respondent to accept responsibility for their misconduct and acknowledge harm to the complainant and/or the university community.
-A restorative justice form of alternative resolution may only be used with the express consent of both parties, following a determination by the title IX coordinator that the matter is appropriate for that approach.
+Informal resolution may include restorative justice principles that are designed to allow the respondent to accept responsibility for their misconduct and acknowledge harm to the complainant and/or the university community.
+A restorative justice form of informal resolution may only be used with the express consent of both parties, following a determination by the title IX coordinator that the matter is appropriate for that approach.

 The circle of people affected by an act alleged to be prohibited conduct includes not only the complainant and the respondent but their friends and other members of the university community (who may also be witnesses), their families, and others.